S-Yuan137/photometry/Readme.txt

-This is the test txt to show the github.
+This is explanation txt of photometry codes
+The whole codes contain three parts:
+1. class and functions
+2. main function file
+3. parameters file